Savannah Fatigued Driving Accident Attorneys

 In reality, driving while fatigued impacts non-commercial drivers as well and is actually more common than many people would imagine.
 According to a survey completed by the CDC, drowsy driving was the cause of at least 800 fatal car accidents in 2013 and resulted in at least 44,000 injuries.
 These numbers are significant and help to outline the dangers of driving while fatigued.

 One of the challenges of proving that a driver was too tired to operate their vehicle is that there are currently no laws that prohibit this specific behavior.
 While it is easy for the police to test a driver who they believe is under the influence of drugs or alcohol, no such test exists for fatigued drivers.
-For this reason, if you have been injured in a car accident, it is advisable to work with an experienced personal injury attorney who can help evaluate and support your claim against a fatigued driver.
+For this reason, if you have been injured in a car accident in Savannah, it is advisable to work with an experienced personal injury attorney who can help evaluate and support your claim against a fatigued driver.

 How to Prevent Drowsy Driving